nicbou/nicolasbouliane.com/content/projects/new-timeline.md

 featured_image: images/timeline-1.png
 ---

-A few years ago, I have built a [timeline thing](/project/timeline).
-It has been running smoothly on my home server since then, but I dread touching it.
+Some time ago, I built a [timeline thing](/project/timeline).
+It ran smoothly for a few years, but it was a heavy, complex project.
+It was hard to configure, run, reason about and work on.
+I dreaded touching it.

-It's a heavy project.
-It's hard to configure, hard to run, hard to reason about, hard to work on, and hard to monitor.

-All About Berlin used to be like this, until I migrated to a [simple, efficient static site generator](/project/ursus).
-It had a profound positive impact on my workflow.
-I applied lessons from this migration to the timeline thing.
+This iteration is leaner, simpler.
+It's meant to be [calm technology](https://calmtech.com/) that requires as little attention as possible.
+It draw inspiration from the [simple, efficient static site generator](/project/ursus) I created for All About Berlin.

 ![Screenshot of the timeline tool](/images/timeline-2.png)

-This iteration is meant to be calm technology.
-It's meant to just work and to require as little attention as possible.

 Here's roughly how I did it.